 - Job placement and training

-Please note that April through November of each year is typically a low funding period, as the annual Vets Cash game runs begins in November and is complete about February of the following year.
-Meanwhile, the volume of qualified and quality Veterans Cash Grant applications has steadily increased.
+Please note that April through November of each year is typically a low funding period, as the annual Veterans' Cash game runs begins in November and is complete about February of the following year.
+Meanwhile, the volume of qualified and quality Veterans' Cash Grant applications has steadily increased.
 Approval of grants is always subject to available funds.
-While grant applications are accepted every quarter, we encourage applicants to consider applying during periods when available funding is greater, as well as to seek additional sources of revenue or support.
+While grant applications are accepted every quarter, we encourage applicants to consider applying during periods when available funding is greater, as well as to seek additional sources of revenue or support

 PLEASE NOTE - all grants administered by the Department are subject to available funding.

-See Notice for Funding Opportunities: FY20 IDVA NOFO.pdf
+See Notice for Funding Opportunities: FY23 IDVA NOFO.pdf

-To apply for the Veteran Cash Grant please click on the links below:
+To apply for the Veterans' Cash Grant please click on the links below: